StolenCheese/stolencheese.github.io/content/projects/ch-concentrated-solar.md

 The complexities start to arise when destroying entities.
 Mirrors simply remove themselves from their tower's link, but removing a tower requires going through every mirror, removing itself as it's closest, and linking it to the mirror's next closest tower (which is why we store other towers in range during creation- without this, destroying a tower created a large lag spike as each mirror searched from scratch for towers in range).

+### Mirror Rotations

+Mirrors are overrides of the `turret` prototype, with 0 range and no military presence, due to the fact that these prototypes are one of the very few in the game with support for rotationally-determined graphics[^rot].
+From testing, despite the in theory more complex entity types, they did not contribute noticeably to the tick time, and I can only assume the engine identifies these 'turrets' as useless and excludes them from the weapon loop.
+Hopefully one day a generic rotatable entity base is added so this need not be a concern.

 ### Beams

 {{figure(src = "/projects/ch-concentrated-solar/beams.png" alt="Beams" caption = "First working beam graphics")}}